rphadol/MovieTrailerWebsite/README.md

 C:\Full Stack Dev\MovieTrailerWebsite>python entertainment_center.py

-Website will open in browser with following image.
+Website will open in browser and there you can see lists of movies with their trailers.